jfrog/charts/README.md

 ## Contributing to JFrog Charts

-Fork the `repo`, make changes and then please run `make lint` to lint charts locally, at last install the chart to see it is working. :)
+Fork the `repo`, make changes and then please run `make lint` to lint charts locally, and at last install the chart to see it is working. :)
+On Mac you can run `make test` which will lint, install and test charts on `Docker for Mac`.

 On success make a [pull request](https://help.github.com/articles/using-pull-requests) (PR).